 Competition provides residents with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
-This chart shows the percent of households who state that their internet service meets or does not meet their needs.
+This chart shows the percentage of households that state that their internet service meets or does not meet their needs.